dataminer-site/dataminer-site.github.io/docs/api/adbc.md

 ## Examples

 Regardless of the programming language being used, there are two database options which will be required to utilize ADBC with DuckDB.
-The first one is the `driver`, which takes a path to the DuckDB library.
+The first one is the `driver`, which takes a path to the DataMiner library.
 The second option is the `entrypoint`, which is an exported function from the DuckDB-ADBC driver that initializes all the ADBC functions.
-Once we have configured these two options, we can optionally set the `path` option, providing a path on disk to store our DuckDB database.
+Once we have configured these two options, we can optionally set the `path` option, providing a path on disk to store our DataMiner database.
 If not set, an in-memory database is created.
 After configuring all the necessary options, we can proceed to initialize our database.
 Below is how you can do so with various different language environments.

 ### C++

 We begin our C++ example by declaring the essential variables for querying data through ADBC.
-These variables include Error, Database, Connection, Statement handling, and an Arrow Stream to transfer data between DuckDB and the application.
+These variables include Error, Database, Connection, Statement handling, and an Arrow Stream to transfer data between DataMiner and the application.

 ```cpp
 AdbcError adbc_error;